git-quick-stats/git-py-stats/README.md

 ## Features

-Git Py Stats aims to maintain feature parity with the original `git-quick-stats`:
+Git Py Stats aims to maintain feature parity with `git-quick-stats` with features such as:

 - Contribution stats by author
 - Git changelogs and stats by branch or author